Monday, May 17, 2021

 I don't remember a time when I didn't, at least intuitively, comprehend reflections in glass surfaces, but certainly there was that time.
 I think of my own infant daughter who would sometimes seem startled by her own reflection in the mirrors of our home.
 That construction elevator, reflected in dozens of windows, had likewise startled me before, as the mind does, I made sense of the nonsense.

 But, of course, all those reflections were not nonsense and there is no guarantee that what I'd constructed as comprehension had anything to do with reality.
-I mean, it might seen ludicrous, but it's quite possible that the entirety of what we perceive is simply a mosaic of infinite reflections, that we each, individually, assemble into "sense."
+I mean, it might seem ludicrous, but it's quite possible that the entirety of what we perceive is simply a mosaic of infinite reflections, that we each, individually, assemble into "sense."
 Scientists assure us that we can never really know what we are "seeing," the inadequacy of our senses limit what we can really know about the universe, and "comprehension," as we know it, isn't a way toward greater truth, but rather a way out of bewilderment.

 Martin Luther, the original Protestant, wrote, "Bewilderment is the true comprehension.
 Not to know where you are going it the true knowledge."